ryonakae/figma-plugin-figma-gpt/README.md

 ## 📮 Support

-If you have any plobrem or feedback, please use the [GitHub Issues](https://github.com/ryonakae/figma-plugin-figma-gpt/issues).
+If you have any problem or feedback, please use the [GitHub Issues](https://github.com/ryonakae/figma-plugin-figma-gpt/issues).

 ---